 It’s easy to make sure your child is staying active during the warm summer months when they’re more than enthusiastic to play outside.
-Keeping them active during a cold and snowy winter is much more difficult, but just as important!
+Keeping them active during a cold and snowy winter is a different story, but it’s just as important!
 That’s why we’ve created this list of winter activities – both indoor and outdoor – that the whole family will enjoy!

-As always, join the conversation by commenting below with your family’s favourite winter sport or activity.
+As always, feel free to join the conversation by commenting below with your family’s favourite winter sport or activity.

 Build a snowman

 Get creative and build a whole snowman family!
 Pushing snow around is definitely a fun workout for the kids and gives them a sense of accomplishment when finished.